ekang0/charms-app/README.md

 #### Add a Spell Page
 * Form to fill out a new spell and submit
 * New spell will persist to the All Spells Page and the Sinister Page if applicable
+#### Future Features
+Features to implement in the future
+* A matching game that helps one learn the spell by matching the name to the description
+* Authentication with password and username that checks if the credentails are a teacher in order to submit and add a spell

-what the mail goal yes, why, how what was your motivation why did you build this project what problem does it solve what did you learn what makes your project stand out if proj has a lot of features considering adding a features section and listing them here challenges faced and features you hope to implement in the future --> game to test spell with description, authentication with pw and username to check credentials teacher to add a spell
+what the main goal yes, why, how what was your motivation what did you learn what makes your project stand out
 4. how to install and run the project // step by step description of how to get the development environment set and running
 5. how to use the project // instructions and examples // can include screenshots
 6. include credits // hp spells api // tutorials or reference matieral